DavidBelicza/TextRank/README.md

 )

 func main() {
-	rawText := ""Your long raw text, it could be a book.
-Lorem ipsum...""
+	rawText := "Your long raw text, it could be a book.
+Lorem ipsum..."
 	// ID of the text rank, any number. id := 1
 	// Default Rule for parsing.